TAJIKISTAN – The Trip

 Utterly isolated, this wild-east town is the logical base to explore the eastern Pamirs.
 Think white box houses, crisscrossing power lines and rocky bone-dry ridges.
 7546m Muztagh Ata, on exceptionally clear days, hangs on the eastern horizon.
 A meandering river valley below the main road level creates the area’s nearest approximation to greenery.
 Murgab’s population has significant Tajik and Pamiri contingents, contrasting with surrounding communities that are almost entirely Kyrgyz.
 This place has no electricity (power is solar for light only), ATMs or internet access.
 The layout is confusing: the upper road is the main Pamir Highway and the much lower road has the bazaar, petrol stations and a bunch of shipping containers.
 Other roads are bumpy dirt.

-Dinner consisted of a large bowl of fried potatoes, bread, butter, a tomato sauce and large pot of tea.
+Dinner consisted of a large bowl of fried potatoes, bread, butter, tomato sauce and a large pot of tea.
 Everything tasted delicious.
 The older Tajik woman said “Bon appetite” every time she brought food.
 I was not shown where the outside long-drop toilet was nor was given bedding, so after eating curled up in my sleeping bag and read.
 The hosts finally appeared, gave me a too-heavy quilt and couldn’t believe I was warm.
-I eventually had a great 11-hour sleep and woke up at 9am, anxious about catching a share taxi the next morning to Khorog.
+I eventually had a great 11-hour sleep and woke up at 9 am, anxious about catching a shared taxi the next morning to Khorog.

 Around Murgab.
 There are five potential places to visit in the area but I did not go to any of them as it was very off-season.